-Section A: Construction Plan Elements Adequate Deficient The construction plan elements include general information associated with the project site that are critical for the evaluation of the stormwater pollution prevention plan component.
-This information includes, but is not limited to an index, resource information, reference maps, grading information, project layout and design, and drainage plan Index of the location of required plan elements in the construction plan 1 A vicinity map depicting the project site location in relationship to recognizable local landmarks, towns, and major 2 roads Narrative of the nature and purpose of the project Latitude and longitude to the nearest fifteen (15) seconds 4 Legal description of the project site 5 11 X 17-inch plat showing building lot numbers/boundaries and road layout/names 6 Boundaries of the one hundred (100) year floodplains, floodway fringes, and floodways Land use of all adjacent properties 8 Identification of a U.S. EPA approved or established TMDL 9 Name(s) of the receiving water(s) 10 Identification of discharges to a water on the current 303d list of impaired waters and the pollutant(s) for which it 11 is impaired 12 Soil map of the predominant soil types Identification and location of all known wetlands, lakes and water courses on or adjacent to the project site 13 (construction plan, existing site layout) Identification of any other state or federal water quality permits or authorizations that are required for 14 construction activities 15 Identification and delineation of existing cover, including natural buffers 16 Existing topography at a contour interval appropriate to indicate drainage patterns
+Section A: Construction Plan Elements Adequate The construction plan elements include general information associated with the project site that are critical for the Ϋ́ evaluation of the stormwater pollution prevention plan component.
+This information includes, but is not limited to an index, resource information, reference maps, grading information, project layout and design, and drainage plan Α Index of the location of required plan elements in the construction plan 1 A vicinity map depicting the project site location in relationship to recognizable local landmarks, towns, and major 2 roads Narrative of the nature and purpose of the project Latitude and longitude to the nearest fifteen (15) seconds 4 Legal description of the project site 5 11 X 17-inch plat showing building lot numbers/boundaries and road layout/names 6 7 Boundaries of the one hundred (100) year floodplains, floodway fringes, and floodways Land use of all adjacent properties 8 П Identification of a U.S. EPA approved or established TMDL 9 Name(s) of the receiving water(s) 10 Identification of discharges to a water on the current 303d list of impaired waters and the pollutant(s) for which it 11 is impaired П Soil map of the predominant soil types 12 Identification and location of all known wetlands, lakes and water courses on or adjacent to the project site П 13 (construction plan, existing site layout) Identification of any other state or federal water quality permits or authorizations that are required for 14 construction activities 15 Identification and delineation of existing cover, including natural buffers 16 Existing topography at a contour interval appropriate to indicate drainage patterns

-17 Location(s) of where run-off enters the project site 18 Location(s) of where run-off discharges from the project site prior to land disturbance 19 Location of all existing structures on the project site 20 Existing permanent retention or detention facilities, including manmade wetlands, designed for the purpose of stormwater management 21 Locations where stormwater may be directly discharged into ground water, such as abandoned wells, sinkholes, or karst features 22 Size of the project area expressed in acres Adequate Deficient Ą Α The construction plan elements include general information associated with the project site that are critical for the evaluation of the stormwater pollution prevention plan component.
-This information includes, but is not limited to an index, resource information, reference maps, grading information, project layout and design, and drainage plan 23 Total expected land disturbance expressed in acres 24 Proposed final topography 25 Locations and approximate boundaries of all disturbed areas $\Box$ ( ) 26 Location, size, and dimensions of all stormwater drainage systems, such as culverts, storm sewers, and conveyance channels 26 27 = : conveyance channels 27 conveyance channels Locations of specific points where stormwater and non-stormwater discharges will leave the project site Location of all proposed site improvements, including roads, utilities, lot delineation and identification, proposed 27 28 Conveyance channels Locations of specific points where stormwater and non-stormwater discharges will leave the project site Location of all proposed site improvements, including roads, utilities, lot delineation and identification, proposed structures, and common areas 27 28 29 Conveyance channels Locations of specific points where stormwater and non-stormwater discharges will leave the project site Location of all proposed site improvements, including roads, utilities, lot delineation and identification, proposed structures, and common areas Location of all on-site soil stockpiles and borrow areas Sect ion A 27 28 29 30 Construction support activities that are planned for the project including, but not limited to stream crossings and pump arounds
+17 Location(s) of where run-off enters the project site 18 Location(s) of where run-off discharges from the project site prior to land disturbance 19 Location of all existing structures on the project site 20 Existing permanent retention or detention facilities, including manmade wetlands, designed for the purpose of stormwater management 21 Locations where stormwater may be directly discharged into ground water, such as abandoned wells, sinkholes, or karst features 22 Size of the project area expressed in acres Adequate Deficient NA Α The construction plan elements include general information associated with the project site that are critical for the evaluation of the stormwater pollution prevention plan component.
+This information includes, but is not limited to an index, resource information, reference maps, grading information, project layout and design, and drainage plan 23 Total expected land disturbance expressed in acres 24 Proposed final topography 25 Locations and approximate boundaries of all disturbed areas 26 Location, size, and dimensions of all stormwater drainage systems, such as culverts, storm sewers, and conveyance channels 27 Locations of specific points where stormwater and non-stormwater discharges will leave the project site 28 Location of all proposed site improvements, including roads, utilities, lot delineation and identification, proposed structures, and common areas 29 Location of all on-site soil stockpiles and borrow areas 30 Construction support activities that are expected to be part of the project 31 Location of any in-stream activities that are planned for the project including, but not limited to stream crossings and pump arounds